Opel team principal Jörg Schrott in an exclusive interview: "We know where we want to go"

 What role does the new tyre, which will be supplied by Bridgestone, play in all of this?

 The tyre is a decisive factor.
 It has to operate in the ideal temperature window in order to deliver the best possible performance.
-That is why we have to test the tyres, tyre pressures and all the related parameters under a wide range of conditions.
 When we go into the season, we need a clear plan for how we deal with the tyre – also in connection with the chassis settings.

 How does the test programme develop from basic understanding to fine-tuning?